jwalton/node-amqp-connection-manager/README.md

 Close this AmqpConnectionManager and free all associated resources.

-### AmqpConnectionManager#connectionAttempts

-This is the number of times we've tried to connect to a broker.

 ### ChannelWrapper events

 - `connect` - emitted every time this channel connects or reconnects.